+- Closed loop indicator for SRS – 1 bit if higher layer parameter srsClosedLoopIndexIndicator_InDCI_format_1_1 and higher layer parameter enableTwoSeparatePowerControlAdjustmentStatesForSRS are both configured; 0 bit otherwise.

 If DCI formats 1_1 are monitored in multiple search spaces associated with multiple CORESETs in a BWP for scheduling the same serving cell, zeros shall be appended until the payload size of the DCI formats 1_1 monitored in the multiple search spaces equal to the maximum payload size of the DCI format 1_1 monitored in the multiple search spaces.